 We are looking for individuals that underwent hernia mesh surgery and now have complications as a result.
-Please provide as much detail as possible when contacting us such as:
+Please provide as much detail as possible such as:

-You're case information is never shared with any third-party individuals.
+Your information is never shared with any third-party.
 All information is kept confidential and your submission alone does not create an attorney-client relationship.

 Published by The Mesh Attorneys